What is Google@SAS?

 No; Google@SAS is optional.
 You can choose to use either GMail@SAS or GoogleApps@SAS or both.
 For example, you may want to use GoogleApps@SAS to facilitiate collaboration with classmates, but have your SAS email routed to another account you already have.

 All SAS graduate and undergraduate students who are actively enrolled in SAS are eligible to use Google@SAS.
-Faculty and staff are not eligible at this time.
+Google@SAS is also available to some Faculty and Staff.
+Please consult with your LSP for more information.

 Google is not allowed to exhibit advertising to active Penn students.
 Contractually, Google does not receive any ownership of stored data.
 Google has agreed to protect the confidentiality of Penn's private information with the same standard of care in which they protect their own private corporate information.